vaquerizaslab/fanc/fanc-doc/getting_started.rst

    pip install sphinx sphinx_rtd_theme sphinx-argparse

-Then navigate to the :code:`kaic-doc` folder (assuming your in the :code:`kaic` base folder:
+Then navigate to the :code:`fanc-doc` folder (assuming your in the :code:`fanc` base folder:

 .. code:: bash

-   cd kaic-doc
+   cd fanc-doc

 Type :code:`make` to get a list of possible documentation outputs, for HTML use: